 - KKC: [Klein Krediet Corona] loans possible for companies with a relatively small financing requirement (from 10,000 to 50,000 euros).
 Contact your local bank for more information (Rabobank, New 10 (ABN AMRO), ING, Kredietunie Groningen, de Volksbank en Triodos Bank).

 - Kick-start Voucher: For international SMEs, affected in their international activities.
 With an online Kickstart voucher employers will receive an 80% discount on the hiring of a self-selected external advisor to limit the consequences of the corona crisis for the company abroad.
 More information in the RVO website

 - SET: Healthcare organisations that want to offer their clients eHealth solutions (such as video calls) and need to invest in apps, software or hardware, can apply for a subsidy under the extended Incentive scheme eHealth at Home (SET).

 - SPUKIJZ: Specific allowance for ice rinks and swimming pools.
 This benefit can only be applied for by municipalities where the accommodation is located.

 - TASO: Amateur sports organisations can make use of the TASO scheme.
-The application can be submitted from February 19, 2021 to April 5, 2021.

 - ToZo: Self-employed persons [ZZP-ers], border workers and state pensioners [AOW-ers] can also claim the Temporary bridging scheme for independent entrepreneurs (Tozo).
 In addition, Self-employed persons who run into problems due to the coronavirus outbreak can appeal to the Bbz (Decree on assistance for self-employed persons 2004/Besluit bijstandverlening zelfstandigen) if they meet the conditions for this scheme.
 Regulation will continue until June 30 2021.
 Read more in this article on the Dutch Government website.